 Loan repayments are not required during approved military leave.
 You will have the opportunity to make loan payments by enrolling in electronic loan repayments through ACH debit from your bank account during your leave.
-Depending on the interest rate of your outstanding loan, you may be eligible for a reduction in the interest rate of your loan during your military leave.
+Depending on the interest rate of your outstanding loan, you may be eligible for a reduction in the interest rate of your military leave.
 If this is the case, your electronic loan repayments will reflect this lower rate.
 Making consistent loan payments during your absence enables you to avoid additional interest accrual and re-amortization of your loan upon your return.
-If you do not make loan payments while on your approved military leave, we will assume you have elected to suspend your loan payments during the length of your approved military leave.
+If you do not make loan payments during the length of your approved military leave.